-Issue/Risk Planning considerations/potential actions to mitigate risks Considered/Notes RAG Rating Parental expectations Transparent early sharing of risk assessment and school-level plans.
+Issue/Risk Planning considerations/potential actions to mitigate risks Considered/Notes RAG Rating Staff concerns over safety Transparent early sharing of risk assessment and school-level plans.
 Publication of Toolkit on WeST website and risk assessments on school websites to provide transparency of approach to staff, parents, carers and pupils (HSE expectation for all employers with over 50 staff).
 Ongoing reinforcement of the safety measures in place, using information/guidance, on-site signage, staff meetings etc. Individual discussions with staff who are highly anxious.
 Completion of individual Covid-19 risk assessments, where appropriate.
 Induction plans for staff and pupils.
 Agree and share contact points and lines of communication for staff in the event that release of updated guidance or information is required ahead of 1st September, or that staff have individual concerns and require advice or support over the holiday period.
-Produce and distribute a letter to all parents outlining precisely what the school day will look like and what actions/restrictions are in place to protect the health of pupils and staff.
+Parental expectations Produce and distribute a letter to all parents outlining precisely what the school day will look like and what actions/restrictions are in place to protect the health of pupils and staff.
 Parents to be fully briefed and aware of the health and safety arrangements before pupils start back at school in September (see above - publication of risk assessment).
 Parents will need to check daily that their pupils are not displaying any symptoms before they leave home for school.
 Where pupils spend part of their week in different households, clear information will need to be given to all parties.
 Parents/carers will need ongoing briefing and reminders as pupils return.
 Information will need to be clear and concise, utilising different communication methods such as the school website, social media, email etc Do not rely on just a single method to communicate key messages/information.
-Parents must be clear about the need to inform school if their child is tested positive Pupil expectations for COVID-19.
-Produce and distribute 'back to school' guidance for all pupils outlining precisely what the school day will look like and what actions/restrictions are in place to protect the health of pupils and staff.
-Ensure that clear expectations are shared regularly with all pupils attending in-school provision.
-Infection prevention Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school Ensure that pupils, staff and other adults do not come into the school if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 7 days, and ensuring anyone developing those symptoms during the school day is sent home, are
+Parents must be clear about the need to inform school if their child is tested positive for COVID-19.
+Pupil expectations Produce and distribute 'back to school' guidance for all pupils outlining precisely what the school day will look like and what actions/restrictions are in place to protect the health of pupils and staff.
+Ensure that clear expectations are shared regularly with all pupils attending inschool provision.